 Wireless charging has become an essential option for smartphones and mobile devices.
-What is wireless charging device and how does wireless charging works?
+What is a wireless charging device, and how does wireless charging work?

-Wireless charging basically charging of mobile devices without using conventional wired connections.
+Wireless charging is charging the battery of a mobile device without using conventional wired connections.
 It works based on the principle of electromagnetic induction.
 One pair of coiled wires transfers energy in the form of magnetic flux.
-International standard for wireless charging is known as Qi wireless charging.
+The international standard for wireless charging is known as Qi wireless charging.

 Working principle – Electromagnetic Induction

 Electromagnetic induction is a phenomenon of producing electric current under the influence of changing magnetic field.
 An electric current can be produced by a coiled wire when placed it in a changing magnetic field.
-Similar way, magnetic field can be produced by a wire or a conducting coil when an electric current pass through it.
+Similarly, a wire or a conducting coil can produce a magnetic field when an electric current passes through it.

 1. Transmitter unit

-Transmitter unit is the base of wireless charging device which consists of driver unit for power control and transmit coil (for electromagnetic induction).
-The driver unit will produces high frequency pulses at below 300 KHz.
-This electrical pulses will be converted into magnetic energy and transfer it using transmit inductor (coil).
+The transmitter unit is the base of the wireless charging device, which consists of a driver unit for power control and transmit coil (for electromagnetic induction).
+The driver unit will produce high-frequency pulses at below 300 KHz.
+These electrical pulses will be converted into magnetic energy and transfer it using transmit inductor (coil).

 2. Receiver unit:

-Receiver unit mainly consists of receiver coil and some basic coupling circuit.
-It will receive the magnetic energy as flux changes and convert into dc power which will be connected to the battery of the device.
-This unit will be a thin layer with thickness of few millimeters (can even fit inside device casing).
+The receiver unit mainly consists of a receiver coil and some basic coupling circuits.
+It will receive the magnetic energy as flux changes and convert it into dc power which will be connected to the battery of the device.
+This unit will be a thin layer with a thickness of a few millimeters (it can even fit inside the device casing).

 Applications of wireless charging